 Initially importing our printed fabric designs from overseas we began to look at our overall environmental impact and made the decision to switch to a European manufacturer and printer as well as changing our textile base to GOTS (Global Organic Textile Standard) Cotton Lycra Jersey.
-Sustainability and the environment are important to us as people and as a business so in addition to lowering our carbon footprint with our textile manufacturing, we also now use recyclable mailing bags that can be reused or put into your general kerbside recycling box.
+Sustainability and the environment are important to us as people and as a business so in addition to lowering our carbon footprint with our textile manufacturing, we also now use paper recyclable mailing bags that can be reused or put into your general kerbside recycling box.
 We are constantly reassessing the impact we make on the environment and looking for ways to improve how we run our business.

 All our fabric prints are designed by us and are exclusive to our brand.
 We spend a considerable amount of time and care over each design ensuring that it’s original and offers our customers a unique print they won’t find somewhere else.

-Personal: I’m a mother to 3 exceptional kids and our family values centre around being kind; to the environment, to people and to ourselves.
-I work from home which can sometimes be a blessing and also a hindrance, like when I’ve got to finish a design but baby wants feeding, the 7 year old’s dressing up costume isn’t exactly right, the teenager can’t get the wifi to work and the other is having an existential crisis.
+Personal: I’m a mother to 4 awesome (at times challenging) kids and our family values centre around being kind; to the environment, to people and to ourselves.
+I work from home which can sometimes be a blessing and also a hindrance, like when I’ve got to finish a design but baby wants feeding, the 7 year old’s dressing up costume isn’t exactly right, the teenager can’t get the wifi to work and the eldest is having an existential crisis.
 Other than my family the things I probably love the most are coffee, cats, 90s metal and grunge music and wearing boots all year round but I’ve recently discovered that Doc Martens do sandals :-O

 My design style: I like to focus on lines and angles as well as the geometry and symmetry of objects.
 You don’t necessarily think of maths when you think of design but there is a stong mathematical foundation in most things I design.
 I enjoy finding these geometric patterns even in nature and try and translate that into my artwork.